 - Mihail Zilbermint, MD, Clinical Fellow

-The IETP provides a comprehensive training experience that involves not only the NIH clinical branches working in endocrinology but also Georgetown University Hospital, Washington Hospital Center, and the Walter Reed Army Medical Center.
+The IETP provides a comprehensive training experience that involves not only the NIH clinical branches working in endocrinology but also the Georgetown University Hospital, Washington Hospital Center, and the Walter Reed Army Medical Center, all three in the Washington area.
 The basic and clinical endocrine research facilities at the NIH are among the most extensive and highly regarded in the world.
 Thus, the fellowship is ideal for physicians who seek a broad education in both research and clinical endocrinology.
 Clinical training occurs largely in the first year.
 At any one time, fellows are responsible for five to ten patients on the inpatient service of the NIH.
 Under the supervision of the endocrine faculty, the trainee has complete responsibility for all aspects of a patient's care.
 Fellows make daily rounds, discuss patients with the attending physicians, and participate in management decisions related to both patient care and clinical investigation.
 Although all patients are admitted under peer-reviewed research protocols, there are many other aspects of diagnosis and patient care that fall entirely under the discretion of the endocrine fellows.

 The remaining two years are spent primarily in laboratory or clinical research under the direction of a senior investigator in one of the several endocrinology branches of the NIH.
 During this research period, active clinical experience continues through bi-weekly continuity outpatient clinics and participation in clinical conferences.
 In addition, fellows on the endocrine service serve as consultants to the rest of the Clinical Center, where patients are not selected with regard to endocrine problems.
 Thus, the fellows gain experience with several common problems of endocrine disease that may occur in any general medical ward.
 Clinical research activities include programs in all the areas of endocrine and metabolic diseases.
 Study design, outcome measures, statistical analysis, and ethical and regulatory issues are stressed.